sapienfrom2000s/portfolio/_posts/2025-01-27-what-and-why-of-docker.md

 CMD ["uvicorn", "app.main:app", "--host", "0.0.0.0", "--port", "8080"]
 ```

+Docker also solves the problem of 'it works on my machine'.
+It's super easy to replicate the environment across different machines.

 When `docker run -itd ...` is executed, the following things happen behind the scenes:
 1. Send http request to docker daemon to run an instance of image.
 2. dockerd makes grpc call to containerd.